phlummox-mirrors/backupninja/README.md

 # Features

- - easy to read ini style configuration files.
+ - easy to read ini style configuration files
- - you can drop in scripts to handle new types of backups.
+ - you can drop in scripts to handle new types of backups
  - backup actions can be scheduled
- - you can choose when status report emails are mailed to you (always, on warning, on error, never).
+ - you can choose when status report emails are mailed to you (always, on warning, on error, never)
- - console-based wizard (ninjahelper) makes it easy to create backup action configuration files.
+ - console-based wizard (ninjahelper) makes it easy to create backup action configuration files
- - passwords are never sent via the command line to helper programs.
+ - passwords are never sent via the command line to helper programs
  - works with [Linux-Vservers](http://linux-vserver.org/)

 # Backup types

- - secure, remote, incremental filesytem backup (via rdiff-backup). incremental data is compressed. permissions are retained even with an unpriviledged backup user.
+ - secure, remote, incremental filesytem backup (via rdiff-backup) incremental data is compressed. permissions are retained even with an unpriviledged backup user
- - backup of mysql databases (via mysqlhotcopy and mysqldump).
+ - backup of mysql databases (via mysqlhotcopy and mysqldump)
  - basic system and hardware info
- - encrypted remote backups (via duplicity).
+ - encrypted remote backups (via duplicity)
- - backup of subversion repositories.
+ - backup of subversion repositories

 # Options